-When you dock at Jones Island, your welcome wagon may include otters and deer.
+When you dock at Jones Island, your welcoming committee wagon may include otters and deer.

 Among the most enchanting of the San Juan Islands, Jones Island Marine State Park is the place to let your heart and feet wander.
 Your wheels can wander too, as the paved trail through the park’s interior meets ADA standards.

 Stroll down that trail, through a forest of moss-covered nurse logs and trees, to a lawn with a small apple and pear orchard.
 Rest there, grill up a picnic in the shelter and take a short stroll to an untamed beach.
-You could make new friends, as the deer are assertive when begging for fruit.
-Please don’t be swayed by their big brown eyes; like a kid on a diet of candy bars, pears and apples are bad for their health.
+Deer may approach in search of a fruit handout.
+Please don’t be swayed by their big brown eyes.
+Feeding wildlife does not benefit them and is discouraged.

-Whether you stay for a day or three nights, you’ll be enthralled by the park’s diversity.
+Whether you stay for one day or three, you’ll be enthralled by the park’s diversity.
 You will leave Jones Island with the recognition that you just had a once-in-a-lifetime experience, and you’ll long to return.

 Accessible only by boat, Jones Island Marine State park is a 188-acre marine camping park with 25,000 feet of saltwater shoreline on the San Juan channel.
 The park provides mooring buoys on two coves, a dock, an ADA trail, a Cascadia Marine Trail campsite and 24 primitive campsites.